Table of Contents

 What does it mean to be a leader?
 Some people may answer that a leader is someone who receives a position of authority and provides orders.
 However, this describes a boss, not a leader.
 The key differences between a boss and leader are that a leader develops their skill set to gain followers who willingly commit to their mission.
 Positive influence and impacting others’ lives are two of the most distinguishing factors.

 Transitioning from a boss vs. leader is important because a company can’t truly be impactful without leaders at every level.
-A person who has leadership skills drives results, increases organizational growth, and multiplies leaders across the board.
+A person who has leadership skills drives results, increases organizational growth, encourages career advancement, and multiplies leaders across the board.
 These types of people are the ones who create a chain reaction of positive outcomes that leads to a better world.
 To learn how to transition from being a boss vs. leader, take a look at the qualities, characteristics, and key differences that separate true leaders from those who are not.

 1. Bosses Enforce Accountability, While Leaders Create It

 Bosses often act as managers by making sure people stay on task and meet their monthly figures.
 While these things are certainly involved in any career as a leader, it’s a far cry from being a leader.
 In fact, differences abound between leadership and management, especially when it comes to questions about accountability.
 One key difference between a boss and leader is bosses work to hold others accountable.
 Leaders hold themselves accountable.
 But more than that, leaders work to instill a sense of self-accountability in their team as well.
 With a true leader at the helm, workers learn to manage themselves.
 As a result, teaching accountability is a way to build confidence and support for each employee.